GSA/cto-website/README.md

-# Tech at GSA website
+# Tech at GSA (General Services Administration) website

-This is the website for the GSA Office of the Chief Technology Officer.
+This is the website for the GSA(General Services Administration) Office of the Chief Technology Officer.

 ## Architecture